KarimAziev/picar-cad/README.md

 Two rear motors are supported-either standard or N20-type:

-- The “N20” type refers to motors like the GA12-N20 with a 3 mm shaft.
+- The "N20" type refers to motors like the **GA12-N20** with a 3 mm shaft.
-- The “standard” type refers to widely available yellow gear motors with a 5 mm shaft.
+- The "standard" type refers to widely available yellow gear motors with a 5 mm shaft.

 Rear wheel shaft size depends on the motor type.
 Use the variable `motor_type` in `parameters.scad` to set the proper shaft diameter.